fabien-ors/pyswigex/README.md

 git commit
 git push
 ```
-You can test your package by installing it locally (before building and uploading)
+Note: You can test your package by installing it locally before building and uploading it to TestPyPi (see above).

 ### Clean package:
 ```sh